dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 🚀  We'll let you handle the `sign:petitionID` route.
 You need to get the id that is passed in when we hit `/petitions/:id`.
 This is accessible as `req.params.petitionID` inside each of our controller functions that had this `:petitionID` path variable.
 Also, because the `Petitions.addSigner()` method requires the role and the name of the signer, you can access these through `req.query.role` and `req.query.name`.
 Inputs on a modal are stored as queries, which in urls are stored as `?name=value`.
 You also may want to use `res.redirect('/')` at the end of the route, if you wish.

+# //TODO: expand this a bit, how the functions are being called

+For the `/sign/:petitionID`, you can likewise access `:petitionID` through `req.params.petitionID`.
+Also, because the `Petitions.addSigner()` method requires the role and the name of the signer, you can access these through `req.query.role` and `req.query.name`: inputs on a modal are stored as queries, which in urls are stored as `?name=value`.
+You also may want to use `res.redirect('petitions/req.params.petitionID')` instead of `res.render('petition', { petition })` so you don't have to pass in an entire petition object when you don't have to.

+# //TODO: use ajax PUT

 ## Controller Continued

-Ok but our controller `controllers/petition_controller.js` is fairly useless.
+Ok, but our controller `controllers/petition_controller.js` is fairly useless.
 We have everything wired, but we need to actually store stuff.

 We should first implement the `getPetitions` endpoint.